gioelecrispo/chunkipy/docs/source/contributing.rst

 Contributing
 ==================
-If you find a bug or have a feature request, please open an issue on [GitHub](https://github.com/gioelecrispo/chunkipy/issues).
+If you find a bug or have a feature request, please open an issue on `GitHub <https://github.com/gioelecrispo/chunkipy/issues>`_.
 Contributions are welcome!
 Just fork the repository, create a new branch with your changes, and submit a pull request.
-Please make sure to write tests for your changes and to follow the [code style](https://www.python.org/dev/peps/pep-0008/).
+Please make sure to write tests for your changes and to follow the `code style <https://www.python.org/dev/peps/pep-0008/>`_.

 Development